Notable People

 That is why she belongs in the story of modern American labor and civil-rights law.
 Famous women taking on famous men are part of that story, but not the whole of it.
 She works in a field where formal rights exist on paper, but only matter when somebody can force an employer, a legislature, or a public institution to take them seriously.

-The practice has stayed current because the problems have stayed current
+The practice has stayed active because the problems have stayed active

-The firm's recent materials make clear that Katz is still at the center of active disputes rather than trading on older victories.
-The firm continues to highlight current whistleblower and civil-rights work, and its 2025 materials show Katz leading the new New York office while remaining a managing partner in Washington.
+The firm's materials make clear that Katz remains at the center of active disputes rather than trading on older victories.
+The firm continues to highlight whistleblower and civil-rights work, and its 2025 materials show Katz leading the new New York office while remaining a managing partner in Washington.

 That detail matters because it shows longevity without retreat.
-Katz is not simply a veteran lawyer wheeled out for commentary.
+Katz is more than a veteran lawyer wheeled out for commentary.
 She still appears to be building, litigating, and expanding a practice in a legal environment that remains crowded with retaliation claims, harassment disputes, and fights over institutional accountability.

 Her significance is bigger than any single client.
 It lies in the fact that people inside major institutions, universities, corporations, government agencies, campaigns, and nonprofits keep needing lawyers who understand both the statutes and the politics of exposure, pressure, and retaliation.
 Katz became one of the defining lawyers of that terrain.